BlackPythonDevs/blackpythondevs/initiatives.md

 # Black Python Devs Initiatives

+Initiatives are the driving efforts of our community.

 ## Build Local Community

 We believe it is incredibly important that local community is supported as much as possible.